 Becoming a better team player on the Delphi project

 Delphi, in many ways, was really just sort of a successor to Turbo Pascal.
 With the Delphi project I learnt how to be a better team player.
 I started out being a perfectionist, wanting to do everything myself.
 The entire compiler and runtime library was written by me for Turbo Pascal.
 There were a few other people who worked on the editor and the command driver for the IDE itself, but obviously that doesn’t scale.
 Eventually, you’ve got to have a team help you out and build the product.

 The genesis of .NET and C#

-Closer to users with open-source TypeScript
+Being closer to users with open-source TypeScript

-Developers enthusiasm as a reward
+Developers’ enthusiasm as a reward

-Don’t take the dogma for given!
+Don’t take the dogma as a given!

 This article is part of Behind the Code, the media for developers, by developers.
 Discover more articles and videos by visiting Behind the Code!